ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFoldersApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.FilesFoldersApi();
+let apiInstance = new DocspaceApiJavascript.FilesFoldersApi();
-let opts = {
+let folderId = 9846; // Number | The folder ID for inserting a file. let opts = {
-  'file': "/path/to/file", // File | The file to be inserted.
+  'insertFileFile': "/path/to/file", // File | The file to be inserted.
-  'title': "title_example", // String | The file title to be inserted.
+  'insertFileTitle': "insertFileTitle_example", // String | The file title to be inserted.
-  'createNewIfExist': true, // Boolean | Specifies whether to create a new file if it already exists or not.
+  'insertFileCreateNewIfExist': true, // Boolean | Specifies whether to create a new file if it already exists or not.
-  'keepConvertStatus': true, // Boolean | Specifies whether to keep the file converting status or not.
+  'insertFileKeepConvertStatus': true, // Boolean | Specifies whether to keep the file converting status or not.
-  'streamCanRead': true, // Boolean |
+  'insertFileStreamCanRead': true, // Boolean |
-  'streamCanWrite': true, // Boolean |
+  'insertFileStreamCanWrite': true, // Boolean |
-  'streamCanSeek': true, // Boolean |
+  'insertFileStreamCanSeek': true, // Boolean |
-  'streamCanTimeout': true, // Boolean |
+  'insertFileStreamCanTimeout': true, // Boolean |
-  'streamLength': 789, // Number |
+  'insertFileStreamLength': 789, // Number |
-  'streamPosition': 789, // Number |
+  'insertFileStreamPosition': 789, // Number |
-  'streamReadTimeout': 56, // Number |
+  'insertFileStreamReadTimeout': 56, // Number |
-  'streamWriteTimeout': 56 // Number |
+  'insertFileStreamWriteTimeout': 56 // Number |
 };
-apiInstance.insertFileToMyFromBody(opts, (error, data, response) => {
+apiInstance.insertFile(folderId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {